By definition, failure is a “lack of success.”

 While not everyone is meant to own a company, but they should go to college, some aren’t meant to go to college, but should work for themselves.
 All this to say, schools should ALWAYS teach one thing:

-Here are a few steps to help kids learn to fail (The right way):
+That said, it isn’t easy, especially as a parent.
+Nobody wants to see their kids fail.
+Keeping that in mind, here are a few steps to help kids learn to fail (the right way):

 - Teach your kids to adopt a growth mindset instead of a fixed result mindset

-- Help kids recongize greatness comes from hard work
+- Help kids recognize greatness comes from hard work

 - A bad grade isn’t the end of the world